bettycakez/blog/content/posts/family_tech_market_map.md

 While the nuclear family is dead, the modern family is thriving.
 Millennial women and individuals who’re looking for agency and choice across the care continuum — from family planning to child launching — are turning to Family Tech.
 Ultimately, these tech-enabled products and services are a $46B and growing opportunity to build and invest in bettering the health outcomes of women, mothers, parents, children, and families.

 And that’s why Family Tech is deeply personal to me.
 I’m the [Chief of Staff](http://www.capablehealth.com/) at Capable Health where we provide Family Tech builders with the software infrastructure for modern care delivery, and a Venture Fellow at [Susa Ventures](http://www.susaventures.com/) where we invest in early-stage Family Tech founders.
-But I"m also a millennial woman who’s starting to assess her own family planning options.
+But I'm also a millennial woman who’s starting to assess her own family planning options.

-While this article served as a “primer” of sorts on the Family Tech space, there’s tons more to unpack.
-I’ll be diving into a few categories over the next months to break down trends and white space opportunities.
+We're just getting started.
+While this article set the scene on the Family Tech space, there’s tons to unpack.
+I’ll be diving into a few categories over the next months to break down trends and white space opportunities I'm excited about.
 Subscribe below to get notified.

 Over the next few months, I’m going to dive into a few Family Tech categories to break down trends I’m bullish on, and white space opportunities I’m seeing in the market.
 Subscribe below to get notified.